 The traffic flows much more freely by the time you reach the Beaver Creek area and remains that way all the way until the start of Glenwood Canyon.
 Here the road narrows and becomes much curvier.
 While this section is fairly flat, many will travel through this part of I-70 well above the posted speed limits.
 There is also a change in scenery, where the views are very different from what you’re used to on the I-70.
 Glenwood Canyon is simply gorgeous.
 If your vacation plans don't include visiting Moab in Utah or the Grand Canyon in Arizona, then this is as close as you can get (although in Glenwood Canyon, you'll be looking upwards instead of downwards into the river erosion created canyon).

-Allow extra time back to DIA
+Allow extra time back to Denver International Airport

 Driving back to the airport isn’t as simple as it seems.
 People often think they are invincible while driving on ice because their car is an AWD.
 They don’t account for road construction which can see extensive lane closures during peak skier traffic windows.
 Then there’s the time taken to return the rental car...assuming you don’t need to stop for fuel.
 I haven’t even touched on the unforeseen delays inside the terminal.

-You can use Google Maps to estimate times, but it’s not going to look the same on weekends, holiday weeks, not to mention road conditions.
-One wise thing you could do upon your arrival into DIA is time how long it takes you from the moment you walk out of the terminal to when you drive out of the rental car lot.
+You can use Google Maps to estimate times, but it’s not going to look the same on weekends, or holiday weeks, not to mention road conditions.
+One wise thing you could do upon your arrival at DIA is to time how long it takes you from the moment you walk out of the terminal to when you drive out of the rental car lot.
 Allow at least that much time as a minimum for your return trip.
 Keep in mind, there might be many others trying to return their car too.
-Most destination skiers headed to the mountains arrive at a variety of times and days of the week, but most leave on Sunday, and it may seem as though they all hired from the same rental lot when you’re running late for your flight!
+Most destination skiers headed to the mountains arrive at a variety of times and days of the week, but most leave on Sunday, and it may seem as though they are all hired from the same rental lot when you’re running late for your flight!

 Arrive and Depart Mid-Week